ZahraAdahman/Regression_COVID19/README.md

+# Machine Learning Foundations:Exploratory Data Analysis course
-# COVID19 Linear Regression Project
+## COVID19 Linear Regression Project

 ## Project title:
-'How does the trend of COVID19 cases relate to deaths?' - By Zahra Adahman, BSc, MBS.
+'How does the trend of COVID19 cases relate to deaths?' - By Zahra Adahman,.

 #### Sept.
 30th, 2020.